wp-plugins/email-list-builder-by-social-intents/readme.txt

 To configure the email list plugin, you need a Social Intents account.
 Already have an accout?
 Great!
 Otherwise, sign up for a free trial at <a href="http://www.socialintents.com">www.socialintents.com</a>.

 Social Intents offers a free 14 day premium trial.
-After that, it's free for up to 30 email subscribers a month.

 **Getting Started with Email List Builder**